 If you are trans and/or non-binary, the phrase ‘bind safely’ is commonly used – but is never elaborated on, which is a shame because it may lead some folks who may wish to bind to do so unsafely.

 But what is binding?
-Well, binding is the process of pushing breasts into your body in order to give the appearance of a flat chest.
+Well, binding is the process of pushing breasts into your body to give the appearance of a flat chest.
 Its often used by trans men and non-binary people, who may want to have a flat chest – but it can also be used by cisgender men who have gynecomastia.
 (Sidenote: I would not recommend that cisgender women wear binders to make their breasts appear smaller – minimizer bras may be a better choice – However, it’s your body and you should do whatever you feel is most comfortable for you.
 Binding safely is crucial, and unfortunately, many people don’t bind safely.
-If you bind to tightly and / or too often, you will cause serious and permanent damage to your body – yes, this includes damage that will prevent you from getting surgery later in life (if you choose to), and will prevent you from ever binding again.
-The risks of binding unsafely are: fractured ribs, scarring, respiratory infections and pneumonia.
+If you bind to tightly and/or too often, you will cause serious and permanent damage to your body – yes, this includes damage that will prevent you from getting surgery later in life (if you choose to) and will prevent you from ever binding again.
+The risks of binding unsafely are fractured ribs, scarring, respiratory infections, and pneumonia.
 To ensure that you bind safely, I would recommend that you take at least two days off so that your body can rest.

 - Buying a Binder: Because binding safely is crucial, you should get a proper binder.
 These will be safe and can be brought from the internet, and they can make you feel great.
 For this, I would recommend doing careful research on the internet, as some binders are no better than bandages (unfortunately) – but on the bright side, there are PLENTY of websites and social media can also be a good source of help.
 If you aren’t sure, just stick to a popular company, even if it costs more (I’ll provide some links to the online shops that I know).